 Detoxing When Suffering From An Alcohol Addiction

 Ranging from mild to serious, withdrawal symptoms occur due to the depressive effect alcohol has on the nervous system.
 Alcohol slows down brain function and changes the way your nerves send messages back and forth throughout your body.
-It can also significantly shrink the size of your brain, which can limit your cognitive performance.
-Essentially, over time, your central nervous system adjusts to having the alcohol around, so the sudden removal of it can be system shock causing a variety of reactions.
+Essentially, over time, your central nervous system adjusts to having the alcohol around, so the sudden removal of it can be a shock to the system, causing a variety of reactions.

 When a person drinks alcohol, the body works harder to keep the brain alert so the nerves can send messages.
 If the level of alcohol in the blood suddenly drops during alcohol detox, the body continues to stay in the keyed-up state which causes the withdrawal symptoms.